 What’s in it for you?

-Firstly, there are our prizes for the winning team
+Firstly, there are prizes for the winning team;

-- One week’s work experience with each of our sponsoring organisations: Barclays, Clifford Chance, Dechert, Mayer Brown, TLT, and Travers Smith.
-That is six weeks’ legal work experience!
+- One week’s work experience with each of our sponsoring organisations: Barclays, Dechert, Mayer Brown, TLT, and Travers Smith.
+That is five weeks paid legal work experience; and

-- A bespoke suit and shirt for each team member, courtesy of Lexis Nexis and A Suit That Fits.
+- A bespoke suit for each team member, courtesy of Lexis Nexis and A Suit That Fits.

 Secondly, the opportunity to impress law firms.
-In 2015/2016, every member of our winning team has since obtained a Training Contract, with an amazing 75% of the team obtaining a TC following the prize of work experience with a sponsoring firm!
-A significant amount of other finalists impressed our Sponsors so much, the
+In 2016/2017, every member of our winning team has since obtained a Training Contract, with an amazing 80% of the team obtaining a TC following the prize of work experience with a sponsoring firm!

-Lastly, all of our 2015/16 finalists said the Competition had significantly improved their commercial awareness, their confidence and their understanding of how commercial law firms expect candidates to structure and articulate their thoughts.
+Lastly, our 2017/18 entrants said the Competition had significantly improved their commercial awareness, their confidence and their understanding of how commercial law firms expect candidates to structure and articulate their thoughts.